 - Allow flexible use of federal funds for work-based learning opportunities.

 - Grant gubernatorial discretion to enact specific policy guidance and corrective actions to ensure local partners operate high-quality workforce systems.

 - Maintain governors’ flexibility to transfer federal funding between programs and eliminate eligibility requirements that restrict alignment and integration of workforce development programs.

 - Support statewide and regional workforce system efforts to increase efficiencies, reduce administrative costs and ultimately increase training for more workers.

-- Maintain governors’ authority to appoint State Workforce Investment Board members and direct the work of the State Board.
+- Maintain governors’ authority to appoint State Workforce Development Board members and direct the work of the State Board.

 - Ensure state-created common performance measures are preserved to ensure alignment across federally funded workforce programs and streamline state data collection and reporting requirements.

 - Provide flexibility and support for states to develop and maintain workforce data systems while aligning and integrating them with early childhood, K-12 and higher education data systems – the whole of the talent pipeline development system.

 - Build on state-led efforts to hold institutions accountable by creating a framework for high-quality programs based on state-centric solutions that: